etlweather/understanding-networking/README.md

 Networking is ubiquitous to today's world - it's part of your phone, your computer, your tablet, your water meter, your thermostat...

 However, networking can be complex to actually understand.
+People in
-People in an administrative position can be at the mercy of the network.
+administrative positions can be at the mercy of the network.
 Therefore it is important that they understand what it is and how it works.

 This small document aims at providing a rapid, but complete, understanding of